American Heart Association Development Consultant in Tulsa, Oklahoma

 This is satisfying work that makes a real difference in people's lives.
 You can achieve professional growth with personal fulfillment.
 You will connect with people and make a lifesaving impact.
 You will partner with individuals, schools, lawmakers, healthcare providers and others to ensure everyone has access to healthier lifestyle choices and proper healthcare.

-The American Heart Association (AHA) has a fantastic opportunity for a Development Consultant in the SouthWest region .
-The Development Consultant is responsible for advancing the AHA’s mission by assisting fundraising staff to plan and execute successful corporate revenue-generating campaigns as well as other fundraising activities from which mission-related research and community impact activities are funded.
+We have an excellent opportunity for a Development Consultant in the SouthWest region.
+The Development Consultant position is responsible for advancing the American Heart Association’s mission by assisting fundraising staff to plan and execute successful corporate revenue-generating campaigns as well as other fundraising activities from which mission-related research and community impact activities are funded.
 Ensures effective implementation of region development plans and policies within assigned markets.
 Proactively collaborates with staff across the region and across the nation to optimally enhance the success of the AHA.

-The location is flexible provided the location allows for cost effective and efficient travel within the SouthWest region (Texas, Colorado, Oklahoma, Arkansas, New Mexico and Wyoming.
+The location is flexible and remote provided the location allows for cost effective and efficient travel within the SouthWest region which consists of Arkansas, Colorado, New Mexico, Oklahoma, Texas and Wyoming .

-Provides expertise, coaching, and strategic guidance for fundraising campaigns to ensure aggressive revenue growth.
+Knowledgeable of all campaigns around P2P fundraising, Individual Giving and sponsorships.
+Provides expertise, coaching, and strategic guidance for campaigns to ensure aggressive revenue growth.

 Drives a culture of innovation through supporting and developing new fundraising strategies.

-Willingness to work alongside the national organization on larger group consultations as well as represent the SouthWest region on national task forces, as requested.
+Willingness to work alongside national organization on larger group consultation as well as represent the SouthWest on national task forces, as requested.

-Works and develops, alongside the VP of Product Development and Training, region-wide training sessions to accelerate the implementation of new fundraising strategies and ensure teams are equipped with best practices and focus areas.
+Works and develops, alongside VP of Product Development and Training, to develop and execute region-wide training sessions to accelerate the implementation of new fundraising strategies

 Ensures integration and collaboration across functions and markets.
 This includes but is not limited to Development, Health Strategies, Communications, Advocacy, and Mission Advancement.

-Identifies opportunities, specifically within Heart Challenge P2P campaigns, to scale to regional and national level revenue opportunities.
+Identifies opportunities to scale to regional and national level revenue opportunities.

-Analyzes campaign reports weekly to identify trends for overall progress in key markets overseeing, as well as within P2P campaign overall for the region.
+Analyzes campaign reports weekly to identify trends for overall progress in key markets overseeing.
 Communicates these trends and strategies to senior leadership.
 Develops and manages to these strategies which, based on data, will immediately impact revenue.

 Conducts regular strategy meetings (combination of in-person and virtual) with assigned markets to ensure best practices and timelines are being followed.
 Gaps and campaign risks are identified, and strategies are developed to overcome barriers and increase results.